 Donald G. Saari is a mathematician.
 Remarkably, "Saari favors a [voting] method called the Borda count."
 (That was a quote from Dana Mackenzie [Discover Magazine November 2000].)
-I say "remarkably" because Saari is essentially the only voting expert in the world who doesn't think Borda is a very bad voting method.
+I say "remarkably" because Saari is almost the only voting expert in the world who doesn't think Borda is a very bad voting method.
 But Saari is a rather prolific and publicity-hungry one, and thus, unfortunately, has an outsized impact on the popular mind.

 Borda is worse than range voting in every way I can think of: less expressive, worse for honest voters, worse for strategic voters, extremely sensitive to voter-strategy, vulnerable to candidate cloning, more complicated both for the voter and for voting machines, severely fails irrelevant alternatives, and incentivizes "favorite-betrayal."